David Gilmour (album): Promotion

 A five-song promotional film was made to promote the album.
 The band comprised Gilmour on guitars and vocals, the two musicians on the album (bass player Rick Wills and drummer Willie Wilson) plus David Gilmour's brother Mark on rhythm guitar and Ian McLagan on keyboards.
 They performed "Mihalis", "There's No Way Out of Here", "So Far Away", "No Way", and "I Can't Breathe Anymore".
-There were three female backing singers on "There's No Way Out of Here" and "So Far Away": Debbie Doss, Shirley Roden, and Carlena Williams.
+There were three female backing singers on "There's No Way Out of Here" and "So Far Away": Vicki Brown, Joanne Stone and Liza Strike.
 The promo was recorded live at The Roxy, London.

 Also, Gilmour promoted the album with his first ever interviews with North American media and FM rock radio stations.
 The album peaked at number 29 on the Billboard album charts, which - until 2006's On an Island - was Gilmour's highest charting solo album in the US, eventually going Gold.